 Learn to protect yourself from wildfire smoke.
 Many of us in the Western side of the United States are surrounded by smoke if not outright fire.
+The photo above is from outside my back door.
 I find most people are not aware of just how dangerous the smoke can be.
 If you want to know more about how to protect your living space and support your body in general, check out the "Protection From Forest Fire & Smoke Exposure article."

 Along with our skin, the respiratory system is one of the first organs to come into contact with toxins in our environment.
 This causes a variety of reactions as the respiratory system reacts to and attempts to remove these toxins.
 This article will give you some tools to help protect yourself from wildfire smoke.

 For continuous updates as to how dangerous the smoke is in your area, use this website that has sensors all over the world and monitors the air quality in general.
 It is a great website to know about.

 The Smoke Contains toxic gases such as nitrous oxides and sulfur dioxide as well as particulate air pollutants.
 Fires emit carbon monoxide, hydrocarbons, plus nitrogen oxides that along with sunlight will make ozone.
 Ozone is very hard on living tissue.
 Ozone from fires is at higher levels in the countryside than in cities, so country folk need to worry even more about ozone.
 It is thought that the pollutant nitrogen dioxide which is higher in cities, reduces the efficiency with which ozone is produced.